-UK law now permits Category B driving licence holders to drive an alternatively-fuelled vehicle weighing up to 4.25 tonnes.
+UK law now permits Category B driving licence holders to drive alternatively fuelled vehicles weighing up to 4.25 tonnes.
 The vehicle must not be driven outside of Great Britain.
-It must be used for the transportation of goods, not be towing a trailer and the driver must have completed a minimum of 5 hours training.
+It must be used for the transportation of goods, not be towing a trailer and the driver must have completed a minimum of 5 hours of training.

 Training may only be provided by members of the DVSA-endorsed NRI, or by members of the NVDIR which is recognised by DVSA.

 An alternatively-fuelled vehicle is a vehicle powered by electricity, natural gas, biogas or hydrogen, or hydrogen and electricity.